Table Of Contents

 When it comes to website design, there are two major platforms that people tend to use: Webflow and WordPress.
 Both have their own set of pros and cons, and in this article, we’re going to look at why you should choose Webflow.

 WordPress is an archaic content management system (CMS) that enables you to create a website or blog from scratch, or you can use one of their pre-made themes to speed up the process.
 WordPress is free to use, and it’s easy to get started with.
 However, it can be a bit challenging to use if you’re not familiar with code, and you’ll need to find a WordPress host and domain name if you want to use it for your website.

 Webflow, on the other hand, is a paid platform that offers a visual way to design your website.
 What You See, Is What You Get!
 It’s great for people who are visual learners and don’t want to deal with code.
 It can be a bit pricey, but it's for good reason.
 Webflow features inbuilt SSL (normally $100-200 a year), a great support team and lightning-fast Amazon AWS servers built-in.

 If you’re looking for a platform that’s easy to use and doesn’t require any coding, then Webflow is a great choice.
-The most amazing this is Webflow is completely visual but in terms of the code, you wouldn't be able to tell it from a full-stack developer's hard work (which is great for SEO).
+The web design process is amazing through Webflow as it is completely visual but in terms of the code, you wouldn't be able to tell it from a full-stack developer's hard work (which is great for SEO).

 At the end of the day, Webflow allows you to create what search engines recognise as a custom-built site, whereas the standard WordPress route produces a slow site that's heavy on plugins (which can be detrimental to your site's security).